samskivert/sbt-pom-util/README.md

 this plugin.
 However, if you just use your POM to specify project metadata and enumerate your project dependencies, then you may just be in luck.

+## Requirements

+This library was built against [SBT] 0.11.2 and Scala 2.9.1.
+However, it should work with newer versions of Scala in the 2.9 series and most likely newer versions of SBT in the 0.11 series (and possibly later).
+It does not integrate tightly into SBT's internals, and thus I have not embedded an SBT (nor Scala) version into the artifact name.

 ## Usage

 There are two ways to use this plugin.
 In single module mode, and in